LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Experiments

-We compare \model~with the widely used tabular data imputation baselines including both statistic and deep learning-based methods as described in Appendix \ref{sec:setting}.
-We also introduce zero-shot LLM: LLM-zero for comparison.
-The method proposed in \cite{nazir2023chatgpt} that generates a separate question for each missing value can be considered a variant of the LLM-zero approach.
+We compare \model~with the baselines including both statistic and deep learning-based methods as described in Appendix \ref{sec:setting}.
+We also introduce zero-shot LLM (without similar samples provided): LLM-zero and adapt Chain-of-Thought \cite{wei2022chain} framework by providing example questions alongside corresponding imputation results and explanations for LLMs for comparison.
+The method proposed in \cite{nazir2023chatgpt} generating a separate question for each missing value can be considered a variant of the LLM-zero.

-Main experiments are conducted with GPT-4o (referred to as GPT4 in the following discussion) and we also provided the results with Claude-3.5 in the Appendix \ref{sec:claude}.
-The detailed hyperparameter settings for \model~and baseline methods are provided in Appendix \ref{sec:setting}.
+Main experiments are conducted with GPT-4o (referred to as GPT-4 in the following discussion) and we also provided the results with Claude-3.5 and open-source model Mixtral-8×22B-v0.1 in the Appendix \ref{sec:claude}.
+The experiments are conducted 3 times to ensure reliability.
+The performance improvements are statistically significant with p-values less than 0.05 when compared to baselines.
+The hyperparameter settings for \model~and baseline methods are provided in Appendix \ref{sec:setting}.